pallad42/CRUD-framework/README.md

-My own a'la framework in Java, slightly similar to Spring Boot.
+My own a'la framework in Java, slightly similar to basic Spring Boot.

 ## Example of using
 Application properties